South Carolina law requires those wishing to sell motor vehicles in the state to obtain a license before doing so.

 Getting licensed is a fairly straightforward process but involves passing a pre-licensing course, passing a criminal background check, as well as submitting a South Carolina auto dealer bond.

-Read about the whole process and requirements below!
+Read about the whole process and requirements to get a SC dealer license below!

 South Carolina Dealer License Types